-480 The requirement of having n=30 matchups to calculate the weighted statistics has a large impact on the choice of optimal algorithms.
-By including this stipulation, some of the more recent salinity input datasets are effectively de-selected as there are not enough contemporary measurements over their temporal range to allow their evaluation, particularly in the Congo region.
+460 The requirement of having n=30 matchups to calculate the weighted statistics has a large impact on the choice of optimal algorithms.
+By including this stipulation, some of the more recent salinity input datasets are effectively de-selected as there are not enough contemporary measurements over their temporal range to allow their evaluation (particularly in the Congo region).
 For example, the SMAP satellite only launched in 2015 and there were not enough in situ matchups in either region to be able to fully assess the RSS-SMAP dataset.
-So using ISAS for salinity in the optimal TA algorithm in the Congo where 485 data are available from 2002 onwards) increases the number of matchups by a factor of twenty compared to using RSS-SMAP (Table 2).
+So using ISAS for salinity in the optimal TA algorithm in the Congo where data are available from 2002 onwards) increases the number of matchups by a factor of twenty compared to using RSS-SMAP (Table 2).
 Given time, the number of matchups with the satellite only products will increase allowing them to be fully evaluated.
 Considering the better spatial coverage of the satellite only products, it is likely that in the near future the best algorithm combinations to generate updates to this product will all use satellite derived SSS and SST.
-The recent proliferation of certified reference materials when measuring TA (Dickson et al., 2003) and DIC (Dickson, 2001) should also 490 mean that newer in situ data will have lower uncertainties.
-The relatively low numbers of insitu data limits the potential use of neural network based approaches to estimate the carbonate system in these outflows and significantly more in situ data would be needed (for training and testing) before these approaches could likely be applied.
+The recent proliferation of certified reference materials when measuring TA (Dickson et al., 2003) and DIC (Dickson, 2001) should also

+470 mean that newer in situ data will have lower uncertainties.